chriscowley/tools/webdo/README.md

-Server to respond to Github Web URL hooks and execute a something.
+Server to respond to Github Web URL hooks and execute a script.

 usage: listen.py [-h] -s SCRIPT